What are pre-screening tests?

 8. Ignoring candidate experience

-The push to make the application process more streamlined and automated can be beneficial to both the business and to the applicant.
-However, it is important to remember that most people do not enjoy taking tests, and in many cases pre-employment screening might be the first proper interaction that the candidate will have with the company.
+The push to make the application process more streamlined and automated can be beneficial to both the business and the applicant.
+However, it is important to remember that most people do not enjoy taking tests, and in many cases, pre-employment screening might be the first proper interaction that the candidate will have with the company.

 Candidates will discuss the process with other people, and a positive experience is likely to be more engaging for the applicants who will want to share that experience with their family and friends.
 Think about finding the right balance between tests, interviews, and other information such as experience and qualifications to create a good candidate experience.

 9. Ignoring risk factors